-Chemistry helps us understand the world we live in and underpins a wide range of science-based degree courses and careers.
-Success with A-level chemistry will prepare you for a future in chemistry, pharmacy, pharmacology, chemical engineering, biochemistry, and biomedical.
+Chemistry helps us understand our world and underpins a wide range of science-based degree courses and careers.
+Success with A-level chemistry will prepare you for a future in chemistry, pharmacy, pharmacology, chemical engineering, biochemistry, medicine and dentistry.
+This course is designed to be stimulating, enjoyable and challenging.
+Students will develop a passion for the subject, understand its practical relevance, and learn from the experiences of those already in the industry.

-Name Assessment Metl Unit 1 - Inorganic 1 and Physical 1 Examination Unit 2 - Organic 1 and Physical 1 Examination Unit 3 - Inorganic 2 and Physical 2 Examination Unit 4 - Organic 2 and Physical 2 Examination Unit 5 - Practical and Synoptic Examination
+Name Assessment Method Weighting Unit 1 - Inorganic 1 and Physical 1 Examination 20% Unit 2 - Organic 1 and Physical 1 Examination 20% Unit 3 - Inorganic 2 and Physical 2 Examination 20% Unit 4 - Organic 2 and Physical 2 Examination 20% Unit 5 - Practical and Synoptic Examination 20%